Aquarium Enthusiasts abound! If you’re a hobbyist or professional, a UV Sterilizer for aquariums is up your alley!

 Ultraviolet (UV) light is a form of light that is invisible to the human eye.
 It occupies the portion of the electromagnetic spectrum between x-rays and visible light.
-A unique characteristic of UV light is that a specific range of its wavelengths, those between 200 and 300 nanometers (billionths of a meter), are categorized as germicidal – meaning they are capable of inactivating microorganisms, such as bacteria, viruses, and protozoa.
+A unique characteristic of an aquarium UV light is that a specific range of its wavelengths, those between 200 and 300 nanometers (billionths of a meter), are categorized as germicidal – meaning they are capable of inactivating microorganisms, such as bacteria, viruses, and protozoa.

 Mycobacterium marinum is a type of bacteria that causes disease in fish, reptiles, and amphibians.
 This germ is found in freshwater ponds and aquariums.
 It is spread to people and animals through contaminated aquarium water.
 All fish are susceptible to mycobacteriosis.
-This disease is typically slow-growing in fish but can affect some fish more quickly.
+This disease is typically slow growing in fish but can affect some fish more quickly.
 Affected fish may show no signs of illness or may stop eating, lose their fins or scales, develop sores, or appear deformed.
 People can become infected with Mycobacterium marinum by having direct contact with infected animals or contaminated water (for example, contaminated ponds or aquariums).
 The most common sign of infection is the development of a skin infection.
 In very rare cases, the bacteria can spread throughout the body systems.
 Infections progress slowly and may get better on their own.
 In some instances, antibiotics and surgical wound treatments are required to prevent deep infection.